orstavik/JoiComponents/book/chapter2/Mixin1_SlotChangedMixin.md

 If so, `this.updateSlotListeners()` would not be needed.
 Instead, the `slotchange` event listener could be attached to the `this.shadowRoot` which would remain unchanged.
-But, the reality is that `slotchange` does not bubble in neither Chrome and Safari.
+But, the reality is that `slotchange` does not bubble in neither Chrome nor Safari.
-So we must continue to listen for `<slot>` node directly.
+So we must continue to listen for `<slot>` node directly and `updateSlotListeners()`.

 ## Example: `<red-frame>` using `SlotchangeMixin`